JoeCo0l/twitchbot/README.md

 # twitchbot
-A twitch both with basic commands to enhance the user experience of viewers of my channel My bot is adapted from this chat bot tutorial from Twitch https://dev.twitch.tv/docs/irc/
+A twitch both with basic commands to enhance the user experience of viewers of my channel.
+My bot is adapted from this chat bot tutorial from Twitch https://dev.twitch.tv/docs/irc/

 You can install the project dependencies by running "npm install" from the project directory.